University of Technology Sydney

 • Accuracy of recording information and data collection in relation to practical material

-• Synthesis and interpretation of these data and results
+• Synthesis of experimental data and interpretation of scientific experimental design

 Assessment task 2: Practical Report